Course Policies and Information

 Required Materials

-• College-level dictionary
+College-level dictionary

-• Handbook/style guide
+Handbook/style guide

 Course Description

 English 365 is a technical writing workshop with most of the time devoted to in-class, hands-on work on computers, using an array of word-processing, desktop publishing, and ancillary software.
 I will give some class time over to a presentation and discussion of the fundamentals of technical writing, the online manual, and required course projects; however, the concentration will be on workshop approaches.
-In class I will more often than not serve as a facilitator or consultant than as a conventional lectuerer.
+In class I will more often than not serve as a facilitator or consultant than as a conventional lecturer.

 The goal of this course is to prepare students for future technical writing situations with an emphasis on designing and producing practical documents of a professional quality, two of which you will write collaboratively.
-In conjunction with these aims, you will prepare a course portfolio that will include most of the class projects plus a cover page, a table of contents, and an introduction.

 Online Course Manual